Monday, October 28, 2024

 Pretty ambitious move, as the company sees nuclear power as a "clean, round-the-clock power source" that can reliably meet its growing energy needs.
 Michael Terrell, Google's senior director for energy and climate, emphasised that new electricity sources are essential to support AI technologies fueling scientific advances and economic growth.

 Nuclear power provides a consistent and reliable source of carbon-free electricity 24/7.
 Unlike solar and wind, which are variable and depend on weather conditions, nuclear energy can meet continuous electricity demands, crucial for powering data centres and AI tech that needs uninterrupted energy supply.
 This allows for more predictable project delivery and deployment in a wider range of locations.
 Also, the smaller size and modular design of SMRs shorten construction timelines and lower costs.
 This all makes nuclear energy more accessible and economically viable.
 The deal was signed when Kairos met their necessary milestones.
 Google already use a ton of solar/wind/geothermal - it ain't enough.
+So they've given Kairos a commitment to buy if they meet their deadlines.

 The UK is also witnessing a competitive push among companies to develop SMR technologies as the government seeks to rejuvenate its nuclear industry.
 Rolls-Royce SMR recently gained momentum by being selected by the Czech government to build a fleet of reactors.
 One wonders where the Labour Gov are on this - strangely silent?